Airports in Detroit

 The airport's two terminals are huge, with 150 boarding gates between them, and passengers should allow for plenty of time when transferring between terminals.
 Despite this, the facility is well-signed and easy to navigate, and offers many diversions in the form of restaurants and shops, and even a colourful multimedia light tunnel in the McNamara Terminal.

 A hub for both Delta and Spirit Airlines, flights to Detroit Metropolitan Wayne County Airport are available to a number of destinations including Atlanta, New York, Paris, Toronto, Amsterdam and Frankfurt.

 The airport is located 20 miles (32km) southwest of downtown Detroit.

 Getting to the city

-SMART public buses connect to central Detroit from the lower level near the Ground Transportation offices at the North Terminal, the fare for a regular route trip is $2.
-Taxis and sedan services are also available, a 4-passenger sedan to downtown Detroit costs $56.
+SMART public buses connect to central Detroit from the lower level near the Ground Transportation offices at the North Terminal.
+Taxis and sedan services are also available.
 There are car hire companies represented at the airport.
 It takes approximately 20-30 minutes to the city centre by car/taxi and about 45 minutes by bus.

 GMT -5 (GMT -4 from March to November).